-E. M.Sc./ P.G.
-Diploma in Sports Coaching - Revision & Modification of Syllabus - Notes on Agenda

-Dr. E. Simson Jesudass, Course Coordinator said that no revision or modification is required in M.Sc./ P.G.
-Diploma in Sports Coaching for this academic year 2022-23
+- E. M.Sc./ P.G.
+Diploma in Sports Coaching Revision & Modification of Syllabus Notes on Agenda: There was no revision or modification suggested in M.Sc./ P.G.
+Diploma in Sports Coaching for this academic year 2022-23 - 6.2.
+IQAC: The Internal Quality Assurance Cell [IQAC] spearheads the quality initiatives of the institution.

-Item No: 5 IQAC:

-The Internal Quality Assurance Cell [IQAC] spearheads the quality initiatives of the institution.
 Benchmarks are set in tune with goals of higher education in India and the vision and mission of the institution.

-Dr. J. Glory Darling Margaret IQAC coordinator presented the members of YMCA College IQAC 2022-2023

-It was suggested to include two more Internal members along with the existing members for the Academic year 2022-2023.

-- 1. Dr. E. Simson Jesudass, Assistant Professor, - 2.
+The members of YMCA College IQAC 2022-2023.
+It was suggested to include two more Internal members along with the existing members for the Academic year 2022-2023. - 1.
+Dr. E. Simson Jesudass, Assistant Professor, - 2.
 Dr. S. Abraham Davidson, Assistant Professor